Where the professionals network; have you Self Assessed? become a Guild Reviewer? or reviewed Guild Phase 2?

 • Simon Springate

-My previous role was at London Underground as head of Project Controls with particular emphasis on Planning and Earned Value Management systems covering over £1B of annual capital investment.
+• London Underground (LU) on Project Controls particularly, Project Planning, Earned Value and Document Management systems for over £1B of annual capital investment.

-Over the years he has been the client for many change programmes, most recently leading the design and implementation of the businesses Earned Value management system.
-In the past he built bespoke project and Document Control systems and along the way had spells as Business Systems Client specifying LU’s IT needs plus leading on Value Management, Risk Management and Document Control.
+He has driven many change programmes.
+At Obuasi he built a change and reporting approach that changed the project paradigm.
+At London Underground he led the design and implementation of an Earned Value management system.
+In the past he built bespoke Project and Document Control systems and along the way had spells as the IT Business Systems Client.

-Throughout his career Simon has supported the development of the project profession through active membership of the APM and their special Interest Groups.
-Outside of the APM he is involved with Project Benchmarking, been a member of the Henley Knowledge Management forum, ran a Value Management client club and even found time to be a Cub Scout leader!.
+Throughout his career Simon has supported the development of the project profession through active membership of the APM and their Special Interest Groups.
+In Ghana he initiated a Friday Morning school for all project staff to ensure expats shared their knowledge with the local staff and each other.
+Outside of the APM he is involved with Project Benchmarking, been a member of the Henley Knowledge Management forum, ran a Value Management client club!

 • Paul Taylor

-Paul has also lectured at the UK universities of Birmingham and Sheffield on Project Control, Earned Value Management and Risk Management.
-He has a passion for promoting the Project Control community, its techniques and tools, but mainly in developing the sector further by improving the quality of the people and processes.
+Paul is an experienced Programme Leadership professional who specialises in large capital delivery programmes and has a passion for promoting Programme Management and Control, the necessary techniques and tools, but mainly developing the approach further by improving the quality of the people and processes.

 • Andrew Willard